Cal Poly Baseball Coaching Staff

 Dingilian is a communication studies major at Cal Poly.

-Jack Duffy, team manager of the baseball team at Bellarmine Prep for four years, is in his first season as team manager of the Cal Poly Mustangs baseball program.
+Jack Duffy, team manager of the baseball team at Bellarmine Prep for four years, is in his second season as team manager of the Cal Poly Mustangs baseball program.

 A 2015 graduate of Bellarmine Prep in San Jose, Duffy earned the school's Spirit Award during graduation ceremonies.
 He also wrote for Prep2Prep.com for 2 1/2 years and earned reporter of the year honors in 2014.
 Duffy also was head yell leader for three years.